Rehearsal and Performance Guidelines

 When you contact the Scheduling Office, please have your UC email and M# ready.
 First tell what date you are looking to book, what type of activity you are planning (rehearsal, meeting, recording, etc.), then specify which space(s) you prefer to use.
 If you need to use piano, harpsichord, or any special equipment such as stereos, or computer teaching stations, please indicate this when you request your room.

-The Scheduling Office staff will always take your preferences into consideration, but room assignments are always subject to availability and appropriateness for the activity you are planning.
+The Scheduling Office staff will take your preferences into consideration, but room assignments are always subject to availability and appropriateness for the activity you are planning.
 The Scheduling Office Graduate Assistants can help with most room requests, but the Scheduling Manager must approve all requests for supported spaces or recurring events.

 Supported theater spaces are: Corbett Auditorium, Patricia Corbett Theater, Werner Recital Hall, Cohen Family Studio Theater, and the Baur Room.
 All receptions must be approved by the Scheduling Manager regardless of the building location, and last-minute requests for reception space will not be fulfilled.